Memory and Persistence¶

 Memory Backend Protocol¶

-Agent memory is implemented behind a pluggable MemoryBackend protocol (Mem0 initial, custom
+Agent memory is implemented behind a pluggable MemoryBackend protocol with three concrete

 Enums¶